pymeasure/pymeasure/docs/getting_started.rst

 Getting started
 ###############

-The following sections provide instructions for getting PyMeasure installed and working on your system.
+This section provides instructions for installing PyMeasure.

 Dependencies
 ============